Inconsistency of the entry in the Land Registry with the actual state of affairs

 The cadastral office itself may also proceed to correct a technical discrepancy if it discovers the error itself.
 Once the error has been corrected, you will receive a notification of the correction.

-If you disagree with the correction, you can send your disagreement to the Land Registry within 30 days.
+If you disagree with the correction, you can send your disagreement to the cadastre within 30 days.
 The cadastral office will then start the procedure to correct the error.
 This involves the cadastral office examining the reasons that led to the correction of the discrepancy and also considering the reasons for your disagreement.
 In addition, it may also propose an oral hearing with you and other persons concerned.

 Legal non-compliance